 If you have foreign branches, foreign subsidiaries or affiliates, you have to develop policies to establish requirements with respect to record keeping and retention, and client identification.

-Before beginning to operate in Canada, you must register your money services business (MSB) with FINTRAC.
+Before beginning to operate in Canada, you must register your MSB or FMSB with FINTRAC.

 How FINTRAC conducts examinations to ensure compliance with the PCMLTFA and associated Regulations.
 This section includes the FINTRAC Assessment Manual and provides information on submitting a voluntary self-declaration of non-compliance.